bigearth/bitblog/_posts/2018-03-06-paper-wallet-generator.md

 ## `keypairsFromMnemonic`

 `BITBOX.BitcoinCash` also has a utility method called `keypairsFromMnemonic` which takes as arguments a mnemonic and the number of keypairs to generate.
-It creates the addresses as the nth external change address of the first account from that mnemonic w/ this derivation path: `m/44'/145'/0'/0/n`.
+It creates the addresses as the `n`th external change address of the first account from that mnemonic w/ this derivation path: `m/44'/145'/0'/0/n`.

 This method is useful if you want to handle QR code generation yourself and just need the keypairs.